 Charlie went along with the media coverage to a point—free publicity is good for business, and organ building has slender financial margins—but he began to tire of it.
 When his teenaged daughter Miranda joked with him about his newfound celebrity in 1980, he dismissed the stories that were granting him a humble sort of fame.
 He was proud of the organs he made, which were products of his vision and his doing, but he no longer felt pride, exactly, for his participation in the Manhattan Project.
 Unlike his twenty-year-old self, he was no longer self-conscious about the dumb luck and nepotism that had allowed him to make minor contributions to an event of epochal importance.
 He didn’t need to speak of his involvement to prove his worth to classmates who actually saw war.
 He would rather be remembered for what he had done with his life: build excellent organs.

-The most honest and nuanced accounting among the stories that proliferated near the end of Charlie’s life was in the 1979 Country Journal profile written by a young freelance reporter named Keith Yocum who got his scoop when he went to buy a used motorcycle from an employee of the C. B. Fisk organ shop.
+The most honest and nuanced accounting among the stories that proliferated near the end of Charlie’s life was in the 1979 Country Journal profile written by a young freelance reporter named Keith Yocum who got his scoop when he went to sell a used motorcycle to an employee of the C. B. Fisk organ shop.
 During the transaction it came up that the boss had worked on the Manhattan Project, and Yocum was intrigued.
 He was a product of the war, in a way, himself.
 His father had been an American serviceman at an Allied submarine base in Western Australia, a man who first fell ill and then fell in love with a nurse; marriage and children ensued.
 And Yocum grew up around military bases, leaning personally toward literature and philosophy.
 His keenest interest as a writer, and the core subject of the novels he would one day author, was the mark left by wars on the people who lived through them.

 After Yocum interviewed Charlie for the initial article, he came back and interviewed him again, thinking perhaps of writing more.
 He would hold on to these tapes for decades, never quite finding an appropriate use for them, and finally—years after Charlie’s death—giving them back to the organ shop for its archives.